luishsilva/lord-of-the-forms-js/reamde.md

 - [ ] Create a `FunctionalPhoneInput` component to clean up code
 - [ ] Create a `ClassPhoneInput` component to clean up code
-- [ ] The telephone input should work EXACTLY like on the example site
+- [ X ] The telephone input should work EXACTLY like on the example site
-- [ ] Typing in the max characters on one input should move to the next input
+- [ X ] Typing in the max characters on one input should move to the next input
-- [ ] Deleting should go to the previous input as necessary
+- [ X ] Deleting should go to the previous input as necessary
-- [ ] Inputs should be tracked with a state that looks like this ["", "", "", ""]
+- [ X ] Inputs should be tracked with a state that looks like this ["", "", "", ""]
-- [ ] A User cannot type any non-numeric characters into a telephone input
+- [ X ] A User cannot type any non-numeric characters into a telephone input

 City Information

-- [ ] A valid city should be in the list of `allCites` found in `all-cities.ts`
+- [ X ] A valid city should be in the list of `allCites` found in `all-cities.ts`
-- [ ] A valid city does NOT have to be the same casing,"Hobbiton" or "hobbiton" should pass validation
+- [ X ] A valid city does NOT have to be the same casing,"Hobbiton" or "hobbiton" should pass validation
-- [ ] Make a `isValidCity` function that checks to see if an input is a valid city
+- [ X ] Make a `isValidCity` function that checks to see if an input is a valid city

 Text Inputs